+where $\tilde{w}_{0},\ldots,\tilde{w}_{8}$ are formed by two Pl\"{u}cker line correspondences and two affine transformations between the corresponding feature points.

-This univariate polynomial leads to a closed-form solution with a maximum of 6 real roots.
+This univariate polynomial leads to a maximum of 6 solutions.
 Equation~\eqref{eq:euq_Evq} can be efficiently solved by the companion matrix method~\cite{cox2013ideals} or Sturm bracketing method~\cite{nister2004efficient}.
 Once $q_y$ has been obtained, the rotation matrix $\mathbf{R}_{y}$ is recovered from Eq.~\eqref{eq:Ryt1}.
 For the relative pose between two multi-camera reference frames at time $k$ and $k+1$, the rotation matrix $\mathbf{R}$ is recovered from Eq.~\eqref{eq:Rv} and the translation is computed by $\mathbf{t} = ({{{\mathbf{R}}}'_{\text{imu}}})^T \mathbf{\tilde{t}}$.
-Note that two remaining equations of the second affine correspondence can be also used in the preemptive hypothesis tests, which detect and reject inconsistent samples directly.